-About: A horse-shoe-shaped cove on the south coast, Challaborough is one of the few beaches in South Devon where waves can become surfable at times.
+About: A horseshoe-shaped cove on the south coast, Challaborough is one of the few beaches in South Devon where waves can become surfable at times.
 The flat sand makes strolls with your pooch out of season a walk in the park… or on the beach.
 The sheltered aspect of the bay means it’s beautiful any time of the year, so being restricted to the off-peak months is no bad thing, and as it is situated in an Area of Outstanding Natural Beauty you’re guaranteed a stunning day out.

 For the sat nav: TQ7 3HW

-Parking: There is parking available close to the beach
+Parking: There is parking available close to the beach.

-Accessibility: There is disabled access to the beach, and plenty of easily-accessible paths leading down to each end of the bay
+Accessibility: There is disabled access to the beach and plenty of easily-accessible paths leading down to each end of the bay.

-Facilities: There is a dog-friendly pub just off the smaller of the beaches, and there is also a café and public toilets
+Facilities: There is a dog-friendly pub just off the smaller of the beaches, and there is also a café and public toilets.

 About: A true coastal sanctuary, this pretty cove is popular with locals and travellers alike, with many flocking to its shores to enjoy the pristine sands and picturesque surroundings.
 It’s also popular with divers thanks to the many shipwrecks found just out to sea.
 Backing onto Hope village, there is a delightful dog-friendly pub called the Hope and Anchor, just pawfect for a relaxing drink or evening meal after a day at the beach.

-If our top dog-friendly Devon beaches have you head over paws in love already, head to our Devon coastal cottages to discover a pawsome property in the area.
+If our top dog-friendly Devon beaches have you head over paws in love already, head to our Devon coastal cottages to discover a fantastic property in the area.
 You could be exploring the sand and sea with your four-legged friend before you know it!